Canadian Sanctions Related to Belarus

 On August 9, 2020, the Republic of Belarus held presidential elections marred by widespread irregularities.
 Under the direction of President Alexander Lukashenko, the Government of Belarus led a systematic campaign of repression during the lead up to the vote and through the conduct of the election itself.
 Following the vote, state-sponsored violence was used against the people of Belarus in an effort to suppress anti-government protests.
 Numerous observers reported a range of human rights violations, including violations of the Belarusian people’s right to free and fair elections, liberty and security of the person, freedom of expression and peaceful assembly and due process.
 These actions were strongly condemned by Canada and other members of the international community, including the European Union, the United Kingdom and the United States.

-In the aftermath of the violence, some detainees were released, and there was a halt in the large-scale violence towards peaceful protestors, however, the Government of Belarus has not been held accountable for its human rights violations.
+The Government of Belarus has not been held accountable for its human rights violations.
 These include prolonged arbitrary detentions, brutality, intimidation, and the excessive use of force against peaceful protestors, including through the use of water cannons, flash grenades, rubber-coated bullets, tear gas, and the use of live ammunition.
 There are also credible allegations of the use of torture and sexual violence against those unjustly detained.
 Arbitrary arrests and detentions continue, including the detention of prominent opposition figures.
 In addition, there are undue restrictions on the rights to freedom of expression, peaceful assembly, and freedom of association.

 Canada has been strongly engaged in the situation in Belarus, directly with the Government of Belarus and with international partners, as well as in multilateral forums such as at the Organization for Security and Co-operation in Europe, Media Freedom Coalition and Freedom Online Coalition.
 There is no indication that the Government of Belarus is genuinely committed to finding a negotiated solution with opposition groups, nor in ensuring accountability for those responsible for gross and systematic human rights violations.
 Appropriate steps to restore democratic rights or to address ongoing human rights violations have also not been taken.